budavariam/budavariam.github.io/_posts/2020-12-13-project-template-with-cookiecutter.md

 This year I decided to create a [project template](https://github.com/budavariam/advent_of_code/tree/master/2020/template) for the solutions, and it works great.

-I use the python API interface to have some custom behaviour and [start it out from this python script](https://github.com/budavariam/advent_of_code/blob/master/2020/init.py).
+I use the python API interface to have some custom behavior and [start it out from this python script](https://github.com/budavariam/advent_of_code/blob/master/2020/init.py).

 ## Disclaimer